There’s this oxymoronic notion running in our culture that one must simplify to live a happy life.

-There aren’t enough kids’ toys to have to perpetually move.
-I don’t have all my stuff that requires a perpetual organizing and tidying, so I get to pursue a new book or a new hobby.
-There are always new people to meet and a never-ending source of activities we haven’t done or seen before when we’re travelling.
+There aren’t enough kids’ toys to perpetually move.
+I don’t have all my stuff that requires a perpetual organizing and tidying, so I get to pursue a new book or hobby.
+There are always new people to meet and never-ending activities we haven’t done or seen before when travelling.

 These are travel adventures though.
-Through travel, life is simple, without the many accoutrements, so we are living lightly.
-Or at least that is me and my husband’s approach (we have seen couples with a half dozen pieces of luggage, toting baby cribs and strollers with their toddlers).
+Through travel, life is simple, without accoutrements, so we are living lightly.
+Or at least that is me and my husband’s approach (we have seen couples with a half dozen pieces of luggage, toting baby cribs, and strollers with their toddlers).

 Regular living though, that put your brick down, find a mailing address and sign up for an account for a national energy retailer to send you a monthly bill, well, that’s much more difficult to make simple.

 I have tried.

 I don’t want to suggest I haven’t accomplished some simplicity in my life: I did somehow manage to sell my childhood-drafted dream home.
 (That was a feat in simplifying).

 This home was light blue, had white shutters, and single-hung windows.
 I spent hours, days, months planning this home.
 And I took great delight in every moment of planning.
 Every nook and cranny of that maple and alder kitchen was intentional.
 I pored over granite samples, stainless steel appliances, the cutouts and niches, brushed nickel faucets, and pot lighting.
 My olive oil knew where it would live.
 The food dehydrator too.
 If it didn’t have a prescribed address, it wasn’t in my kitchen.